barryclark/jekyll-now/_posts/2021-02-26-february2021update.md

 ### Designing a Custom PCB for Waste Watcher 📐

 I actually had a lot of fun learning about custom PCB design.
 Why did I learn PCB design?
-I felt that if I ever wanted to scale ZBCE's [Waste Watcher](https://github.com/zotbins/waste_watcher) into deployable kits that anyone could adopt having a PCB is critical.
+I felt that if I ever wanted to scale ZBCE's [Waste Watcher](https://github.com/zotbins/waste_watcher) into deployable kits that anyone could adopt, then having a PCB is critical.
 It would allow me to create the circuits for all the [Waste Watchers](https://github.com/zotbins/waste_watcher) very quickly.
 Soldering the circuit by hand (what I'm currently doing right now) is fine for now, but soldering dozens of them could quickly become tedious and tiresome.
 Also, I'm human and will probably make a bunch of mistakes when soldering.

 The software I decided to use was [KiCad](https://www.kicad.org/) because it was free and open-source.
 To learn how to design a PCB I decided to follow this tutorial [Designing a Raspberry Pi plugin PCB in KiCAD in 20 minutes](https://www.youtube.com/watch?v=PlDOnSHkX2c).
 The tutorial actually uses a older version of KiCad than what is currently available, but I was still able to follow along.
 However, for the smoothest possible learning experience I recommend using the same version of KiCad the tutorial uses.